catppuccin/userstyles/README.md

 ## 🖌 Userstyles

 > [!NOTE]
-> Userstyles labeled with the 🚧 emoji currently do not have any maintainers.
-They may or may not work as intended.
-We welcome contributions for these (and all others), and you could even begin maintaining one yourself if you want to.
+> Userstyles labeled with the 🚧 emoji are looking for maintainers.
+Feel free to contribute or request to maintain any you are passionate about!

 <!-- AUTOGEN:USERSTYLES START -->
 <!-- the following section is auto-generated, do not edit -->